Collineation varieties of tensors: Nets

 The results for Orbits 13--26 are recorded in the following: \begin{theorem} Let $T \in V_1 \otimes V_2 \otimes V_3$ be a concise tensor with $\dim V_1 = 3$, $\dim V_2 = 2$.
 Then, $\scrC^1_{2}(T)$ is one of the following: \begin{itemize} \item The projective line $\bbP^1$: this occurs for orbits 14, 15, 18; \item The linear space $\bbP^2$: this occurs for orbits 13, 16, 17, 20; \item A quadric cone in $\bbP^3$: this occurs for orbit 21; \item A quadric surface in $\bbP^3$: this occurs for orbit 22; \item A rational cubic scroll $S_{(1,2)}$ in $\bbP^4$; this occurs for orbits 19, 24; \item A Veronese surface $\nu_2(\bbP^2)$ in $\bbP^5$; this occurs for orbits 23, 25, 26. \end{itemize} \end{theorem} \begin{proof} Let $L \subseteq S^2 V_1$ be the linear space of quadrics defined by the $2 \times 2$ minors of the net of quadrics corresponding to each orbit.
-In the case of orbits 14, 15 and 18, $\dim L = 2$, hence the image is $\bbP^1$.
+In the case of orbits 14, 15, and 18, $\dim L = 2$, hence the image is $\bbP^1$.
 For orbits 13, 20, $\dim L = 3$ and its base locus $B_L$ is $1$-dimensional; in this case, the collineation variety is $\bbP^2$.

-In all other cases, the base locus $B_L$ is $0$-dimensional (or empty).
-Hence we apply \autoref{lemma: classification blow up P2}.
-These cases are obtained via a direct calculation in \Macaulay; the code to perform the computation is available in the supplementary file \texttt{CollineationVariety.m2}.
-For each orbit, the script computes the dimension and degree of the base locus and of its radical as well as the value of $\dim L$. \end{proof}
+In all other cases, a direct \texttt{Macaulay2} computation shows that the base locus $B_L$ is $0$-dimensional (or empty) and verifies the equality $m=5-\deg(B_L)$.
+Therefore the assumption of \autoref{lemma: classification blow up P2} is satisfied and implies the result.
+The code to perform the computation is available in the supplementary file \texttt{CollineationVariety.m2}.
+For each orbit, the script computes the dimension and degree of the base locus, and of its radical as well as the value of $\dim L$. \end{proof}